 If you did not add rules to the default security group or if you added the instance to a new security group when you create the instance, perform the following steps:

-- For the Port Range section, select the ports that must be enabled for the applications that run on the ECS instance.
-For example, if you want to use SSH and Apache in Step 4: Configure Apache, select SSH (22) and HTTP (80).
+In the Port Range section, select the ports that must be open for the applications that run on the ECS instance.
+For example, if you want to use SSH and Apache in Step 4: Deploy Apache, select SSH (22) and HTTP (80).
 Otherwise, the instance does not respond in subsequent operations.

-- 0.0.0.0/0 indicates that access from all CIDR blocks is allowed to the specified ports.
-If you know the IP address of the requester, we recommend that you set Authorization Object to a specific IP address range that contains this IP address.
+0.0.0.0/0 indicates all CIDR blocks.
+If you know the IP address of the requester, we recommend that you set Authorization Object to a specific IP address range that contains the IP address.

 Step 3: Connect to the ECS instance

-- In the Connection and Command dialog box, click Connect in the VNC Connection section.
+In the Remote connection dialog box, click Sign in now in the Workbench section.

-- Password: Enter the Logon Password value that you set in the Logon Credentials section when you create the instance.
-In this example,
+Password: Enter the value of the Logon Password parameter that you configured in the Logon Credentials section when you created the instance.

 yum install -y httpd